2019 • 02 • 22

 - Take the other tour packages: Tour B, Tour C, Tour D, or Tour E.

 - Craving for the “natural high”?
 Climb to the summit of Taraw Cliff.

 - Take the Puerto Princesa city tour.

 More detailed travel guide here: El Nido Budget Travel Guide

 Where to Stay

-Whether you are looking for a cheap accommodation or a luxurious one, you have plenty of choices in El Nido.
-Here are the top-rated accommodations according to Agoda users as of July 2017.
+Whether you are looking for cheap accommodation or a luxurious one, you have plenty of choices in El Nido.
+Here are the top-rated accommodations according to Agoda users, in no particular order.